 More information on the testing procedure can be found at the RIVM website

-Are the guidelines of the Netherlands National Institute for Public Health and the Environment (RIVM) also available in other languages?
+Netherlands National Institute for Public Health and the Environment (RIVM) guidelines in other languages